Consensys/doc.tessera/docs/index.md

 * Self manages and discovers all nodes in the network.

-* Provides an API for communicating between Tessera nodes and an API for communicating with GoQuorum.
+* Provides an API for communicating between Tessera nodes and an API for communicating with Ethereum clients.